Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: The structure of the crossed product algebra, modulo the compact operators, of left and right convoluters in acting on , prime number

-The algebraic machinery that is inherent to the fact that we have a *-algebra morphism, constructed in Chapter 5, which maps a double coset $[\Gamma\sigma\Gamma]$ into the completely positive map $\Psi_\sigma$ on $\L(\Gamma)$ can be summarized as follows: \begin{lemma}The map $\Phi$ from the Hecke algebra $\H_0=\H_0(G,\Gamma)$ into $\A_0$, defined by
+The algebraic mechanism, that is implicit in the fact that the linear application, mapping a double coset $[\Gamma\sigma\Gamma]$ into the completely positive map $\Psi_\sigma$ on $\L(\Gamma)$, is a *-algebra morphism (constructed in Chapter 5), is summarized as follows: 6pt